stoketheworld/tandemweb/README.md

 Changes pushed to these two branches will be reflected on the beta site as soon as GitHub invokes the webhook (a few seconds).

 Test changes.
 Two in a row?
 Three?
 4th time for sure.
 5th.
 Routing is hard, 6th!
 Logging better now?
-More logging...
+More logging... verify signature.